kamilkisiela/apollo-angular/docs/source/features/developer-tooling.md

 ![Watched Query Inspector](../assets/devtools/apollo-client-devtools/apollo-devtools-queries.png)

 View the queries being actively watched on any given page.
-See when they're loading, what variables they're using, and, if in the future if you’re using Angular, which Angular component they’re attached to.
+See when they're loading, what variables they're using, and, in the future if you’re using Angular, which Angular component they’re attached to.

 <h3 id="installation">Installation</h3>